simplworld/simpl.world.website/_docs/tutorials/multi-player/index.md

 For an overview of how Simpl works, see [Simpl Overview]({% link _docs/overview.md %}).

-Start this tutorial by running the Simpl Games API service using the instructions in [Getting Started]({% link _docs/getting-started.md %}).
+Start this tutorial by running the Simpl Games API service using the instructions in [Single-player Game Demo]({% link _docs/demo.md %}).

 First, we'll implement our [Multi-player Game Model Service]({% link _docs/tutorials/multi-player/modelservice.md %}), providing the mathematical model for `Div`.